Pathologist

 Work experience

-Before applying to do a medical degree, you'll be expected to undertake work experience, either paid or voluntary, in areas relevant to medicine.
+Before applying to do a medical degree, you're expected to undertake work experience, either paid or voluntary, in areas relevant to medicine.
 This could be through work experience at your local hospital, nursing home or through work-shadowing a doctor.
 This experience shows your commitment to becoming a doctor and provides insight into the physical and emotional demands of working in medicine.

-The Royal College of Pathologists also has social media threads that advertise training, opportunities, news or events, for example, The Royal College of Pathology annual summer school.
+The Royal College of Pathologists also has social media threads that advertise training, opportunities, news and events, for example, The Royal College of Pathology annual summer school.
 These allow you to find out more about the different pathology specialties.

 Find out more about the different kinds of work experience and internships that are available.